There are now 2 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) oral assessment; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) participation; (2) research project; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)